pytorch/torchtune/recipes/quantization.md

-# Training Recipes

-&nbsp;

-## What are Recipes?

-Recipes are the primary entry points for torchtune users.
-These can be thought of as end-to-end pipelines for training and optionally evaluating LLMs.
-More information about recipes, their components and a design overview can be found in our [recipe deep-dive](https://pytorch.org/torchtune/main/deep_dives/recipe_deepdive.html).

-&nbsp;

 # Quantization and Sparsity

 torchtune integrates with [torchao](https://github.com/pytorch-labs/ao/) for architecture optimization techniques including quantization and sparsity.
 Currently only some quantization techniques are integrated, see the docstrings in the [quantization recipe](quantize.py) for more details.